 A city that is often overlooked in Romania is Targu Mures.
 You can include it in a road trip around the country and if you choose to stop here you will not regret.
 Targu Mures has a medieval citadel restored just a few years ago with one of the most beautiful Evanghelic churches in Romania.
 It also has a city center decorated with interesting buildings and tall churches.
-Read here some of the places you can visit in Targu Mures and around it.

 Where to stay in Targu Mures?

 Privo hotel 4*, a modern hotel close to the city center – check prices here*

 Plaza V Executive 5*, a luxurious hotel – check prices here*

 Pension Passion 3*, a guesthouse for every budget – check prices here*